himanhu/himanhu/README.md

-- 👋 Hi, I’m @himanhu
+- 👋 Hi, I’m @Himanshu
-- 👀 I’m interested in front end Development !
+- 👀 I’m interested in Software Dev front end as well as backend  !
-- 🌱 I’m currently learning react js and redux
+- 🌱 I’m currently having experience of 2 year in FE dev and having a good knowledge of VueJs , Java Script , DOM manupulation , CSS , JS Plugins and  also learning react js and redux .
-- 💞️ I’m looking to collaborate on ...
+- Like to explore new Technologies and writing algorithms on Complex Coding Problem .
+- 💞️ Having experience of 2 startup where build new apps from the base
+- Currently working on Amazon pay wealth App powered by Kuvera .
+-
 - 📫 Contact me singh.sh.shivam@gmail.com

 <!---